We are about to leave the UK, and I have some great ideas to share with you on affordable ways to enjoy your vacation.

 Buy a crusty cobbler loaf of bread; a nice chunk of English Tasty Cheese; some gourmet delights, and head to Hyde Park or the banks of the Thames or wherever you are for a fabulous time soaking up some rays.

-At the same time, the GBP stays firmly in your wallet and you’ve save a bundle.
+At the same time, the GBP stays firmly in your wallet and you’ve saved a bundle.

 10. Time to leave?
 Jump on the Web

-Flights start at only 39 GBP each for some European or neighbouring places to visit.
+Flights start at only 39 GBP each for some European or neighboring places to visit.